 - Salt and pepper.

 - Warm the broth.
-This helps the risotto cook slightly faster.
+This helps the risotto cook slightly faster and gives the risotto a creaminess.

-- Add arborio rice.
+- Add arborio rice and toast it.
 Add the warmed broth ½ cup at a time and stir until almost fully absorbed.
 This step here is what really makes the risotto and gives it the perfect creamy texture (and why I used to be so intimidated to make it)!
 This process takes about 20 minutes as you wait for each ½ cup of liquid to be absorbed.
 Add in the blanched asparagus at the last ½ cup.
-If you want yours to be slightly more runny, feel free to add in a little more broth!
+If you want yours to be slightly runnier, feel free to add in a little more broth!

 - Season with black pepper and salt and serve immediately.
 You can also add some vegan parmesan cheese to give it more flavor!

-This dish is so creamy and comforting.
-And seriously...if I can make it, you can too!
-Throw in some delicious strawberry crisp with vegan ice cream and a movie and I'd call it the perfect evening!
+This vegan risotto is so creamy and comforting.
+Finish off with some delicious strawberry crisp, vegan ice cream, and a movie and I'd call it the perfect evening!

 Mushroom and Asparagus Risotto